momentohq/public-dev-docs/docs/mediastore/streaming/capture/rtmp.md

 # Live streaming with RTMP, FFmpeg, and Momento MediaStore

-In this tutorial, you will build a live stream ingestion workflow where an HTTP POST request initiates the process.
-The request will contain the [RTMP stream](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) URL, which triggers **FFmpeg** to transcode the stream into multiple resolutions and upload the resulting HLS segments and manifest files to **Momento MediaStore** using the Momento SDK.
+In this tutorial, you will build a live stream ingestion workflow triggered by an HTTP POST request.
+The request will contain the [RTMP stream](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) url and stream name, which triggers **FFmpeg** to transcode the stream into multiple resolutions and upload the resulting [HLS segments](/mediastore/performance/adaptive-bitrates/hls) and manifest files to **Momento MediaStore** using the Momento SDK.

 :::info
 You can skip straight to the [code in GitHub](https://github.com/momentohq/demo-rtmp-streaming) or follow along the tutorial below.